 Hong Kong’s best chocolate shops

-Originating from the global chocolate capital, Belgium, Godiva is the go-to place to satisfy your sweet tooth with their wide range of chocolates and chocolate-covered snacks.
-Bestsellers include their signature truffles and dark assortment gift boxes.
-Most stores in Hong Kong also offer freshly-made soft serve ($50) and chocolate bevvies of the iced and hot variety.
+Originating from the global chocolate capital of Belgium, Godiva is the go-to place to satisfy any sweet tooth, thanks to its wide range of chocolates and chocolate-covered snacks.
+Bestsellers include the signature truffles and dark assortment gift boxes.
+There are many stores in Hong Kong and most also offer freshly made soft serve ($50) and chocolate bevvies of the iced and hot varieties.

-Whilst the French are known experts on cheese and wine, they’re also mad geniuses when it comes to chocolates.
-La Maison du Chocolat, the premier chocolate boutique from Paris, produces collections of luxury artisanal chocolates made with their signature silky smooth ganaches and crunchy pralinés.
-The upmarket brand also offers authentic French macarons that are not too sweet, and of course, stuffed with decadent fillings between the delicate, shimmery shells.
+The French are known experts on cheese and wine, but they’re also mad geniuses when it comes to chocolates.
+La Maison du Chocolat, the premier chocolate boutique from Paris, produces collections of luxury artisanal chocolates made with its signature silky smooth ganache and crunchy pralinés.
+The upmarket brand also offers authentic French macarons stuffed with decadent fillings between their delicate, shimmery shells.

-Boasting more than 1,000 stores worldwide and rated as one of the best chocolatiers in Belgium, Leonidas is a world-renowned brand that produces fresh chocolate made of 100 percent pure cocoa butter and natural ingredients.
-Whilst there is no doubt these are high-quality chocolates, their assorted chocolate gift boxes are simply a joy to look at.
-Unlike typical gift sets where chocolates are arranged in separate grids all nice and neat, Leonidas gives you the satisfaction of filling the box up to the brim.
+Boasting more than 1,000 stores worldwide and rated as one of the best chocolatiers in Belgium, Leonidas is a world-renowned brand that produces fresh chocolates made with 100% pure cocoa butter and natural ingredients.
+Not only are these high-quality chocolates, but the assorted chocolate gift boxes are also a joy to look at.
+Unlike typical gift sets, where chocolates are arranged in separate grids all nice and neat, Leonidas gives you the satisfaction of filling the box up to the brim.
 Nice one, Leo.

-The century-old Italian chocolatier is famed for using the finest natural ingredients imported from Italy.
-While they offer a collection of luxurious gift box options, a much more popular and fun option is to pick and mix your favourite Piedmont chocolates wrapped individually in colourful foil.
-With more than forty flavours ($460 per 300 grams) to salivate over, Venchi is the closest we'll ever get to Willy Wonka’s factory.
+The century-old chocolatier is famed for using the finest natural ingredients imported from Italy.
+While it offers a collection of luxurious gift boxes, a much more popular and fun option is to pick and mix your favourite Piedmont chocolates which are wrapped individually in colourful foil.
+With more than forty flavours ($138 per 100g) to salivate over, Venchi is the closest we'll ever get to Willy Wonka’s factory.

-Made locally and daily, this handcrafted chocolatier & patisserie cooks up fresh chocolates every day with seasonal ingredients sourced globally.
-At Vero, you can’t go wrong with either their classic, thin chocolate squares, bonbons or moreish premium chocolates with the added texture of dried fruits and nuts.
-If you are looking to splurge a bit on gifts, you can go for Vero’s bespoke chocolates where you can choose the flavours, logos and even shapes using the latest 3D printing technology.
-Purchases can only be made online or by phone with free delivery for orders over $1,000.
+This local chocolatier handcrafts fresh chocolates every day with seasonal ingredients that are sourced globally.
+At Vero, you can’t go wrong with any of the sweet treats, including the classic thin chocolate squares, bonbons, or moreish premium chocolates with the added texture of dried fruits and nuts.
+If you are looking to splurge a bit on gifts, you can go for Vero’s bespoke chocolates where you can choose the flavours, logos, and even shapes using the latest 3D printing technology.
+Purchases can only be made online or by phone with free delivery for orders over $800.